-2021 2020
+2022 2021

-\$000 £000
+£000£ £000

-Balance due to related party managing agents at 1 April 2,510 2,285
+Balance due to related party managing agents at 1 April 2,129 2,510

-Charged during the year 4,424 4,537
+Charged during the year 5,089 4,424

-Paid during the year (4,805) (4,312)
+Paid during the year (4,062) (4,805)

-Balance due to related party managing agents at 31 March 2,129 2,510
+Balance due to related party managing agents at 31 March 3,156 2,129

 Mr B S E Freshwater, Mr S I Freshwater and Mr D Davis are trustees of two charities that own 6.3% of the share capital of the Company.
-These charities have received dividend payments in the year of $\pounds 1,113,786$ (2020 - $\pounds 1,083,131$).
-The Directors' interests in the Company and the principal shareholders are described on pages 35 and 36.
-The Board considers that the Directors are the key management personnel of the Group and their remuneration is disclosed on page 42.
+These charities have received dividend payments in the year of \pounds 1,156,923 (2021 - \pounds 1,113,786).
+The Directors' interests in the Company and the principal shareholders are described on pages 37 and 38.
+The Board considers that the Directors are the key management personnel of the Group and their remuneration is disclosed on pages 44 and 45.

 In June 2020 the Group lent £225,000,000 to Dock Newco Limited at a commercial arms' length interest rate of LIBOR plus 1.85%.
+Following the transition from LIBOR to SONIA on UK floating rate bank loans during the year, the interest rate is now calculated with reference to SONIA plus a credit adjustment spread.
+There has been no material gain or loss of this change to the Group.
 The loan is due for repayment on 21 February 2025.
 Mr B S E Freshwater and Mr S I Freshwater are directors of Dock Newco Limited but have no beneficial interest in the share capital of the company or of its ultimate holding company.
 Mr C B Freshwater and Mr R E Freshwater are included within a wide class of potential beneficiaries of trusts that hold shares in the ultimate parent of Dock Newco Limited.
 Dock Newco Limited owns 20.5% of the share capital of Daejan Holdings Limited.
-During the year the Group charged Dock Newco Limited £4,473,000 in interest and associated fees (included in other finance income, note 5) and as at the end of the year Dock Newco Limited owed the Group £222,693,000 (included in other debtors, note 11).
+During the year the Group charged Dock Newco Limited £3,325,000 in interest and associated fees (included in other finance income, note 5) and as at the end of the year Dock Newco Limited owed the Group £225 million (included in non-current assets, note 11).